The

 Enable inbound SMTP authentication using pass-through NTLM logon

-If checked, CryptoFilter performs a network logon using the user and password that the SMTP client provided.
+If selected, CryptoFilter performs a network logon using the user and password that the SMTP client provided.

 The user need to be in the format Domain\Useror User.
 If User is selected, then the validation goes against the local machine.
 If the local machine is a domain controller, Domain\User and User is equal.